 Melty Turkey Reubens:

 Though, this could actually be the best way to introduce your kids to corned beef!
-Griddled with melty cheese and a spicy sauce?
-This Spicy Irish Reuben sandwich recipe from Cooking with Ruthie looks MIND BLOWING.
+Griddled with melty cheese and an easy homemade spicy sauce?

 Serve your reuben with some salty potato chips and raw baby carrots for the easiest kid-friendly St. Patrick's day side dishes.